Atimca/Reactive-programming-Article/README.md

 }
 ```

-The same test as previously gave me the result.
+The same test as previously gave me this result:

 ```swift
 /*